valeria-va/ROS2_rUBot_tutorial_ws/Documentation/02_ROS2_tutorial.md

 ```

 ## **3. Create Launch files**
  Usually we create a "robot_bringup" package to locate the launch files.
 These launch files can take nodes from all other packages.
+We will create this package in the next section when we will work in a real tobot project.
+For this first tutorial, we will use the same package to add some launch files.

 ROS2 programs can be run:
 - from executable files